oscarpedrero/BloodyBoss/README.md

 ```ansi
 .bb reload
 ```
-- Reload boss database in case the json is changed by hand
+- Reload boss database in case the json is changed by hand (It only reloads bosses, it does not reload mod settings)
   - Example: `.bb reload`

 ```ansi